Sathiyakugan/sathiyakugan.github.io/_posts/2022-12-19-data-pipeline-architecture-types.md

 ETLT can be implemented using tools such as AWS Glue or Azure Data Factory, which allow data to be extracted from a variety of sources, transformed using custom logic, loaded into a destination system, and then transformed again using additional logic.

 In conclusion, there are several different patterns for performing data transformation, each with its own benefits and drawbacks.
 The appropriate pattern will depend on the specific requirements and constraints of the data transformation scenario.
 Cloud services such as AWS, Azure, and Google Cloud offer a range of tools and services that can be used to implement these patterns in a scalable and cost-effective manner.

-Cloud services such as Google Cloud, Azure, and Amazon Web Services (AWS) offer a range of tools and services that can be used to implement data transformation pipelines, including Extract Load (EL), Extract Transform Load (ETL), Extract Load Transform (ELT), and Extract Transform Load Transform (ETLT).
-In this article, we will explore how these pipelines can be implemented using each of these cloud platforms.

-Extract Load (EL)

-Extract Transform Load (ETL)

-Extract Load Transform (ELT)
-To implement an ELT pipeline on Google Cloud, you can use the BigQuery service to load data into a powerful data warehouse and then transform it using SQL or other languages supported by the destination system.
-You can also use the Cloud Data Fusion service to load data into BigQuery and then transform it using custom logic.

-On Azure, you can use the Azure Synapse service to implement an ELT pipeline by loading data into a powerful data warehouse and then transforming it using SQL or other languages supported by the destination system.
-You can also use the Azure Data Factory service to load data into Azure Synapse and then transform it using custom logic.

-On AWS, you can use the Amazon Redshift service to implement an ELT pipeline by loading data into a powerful data warehouse and then transforming it using SQL or other languages supported by the destination system.
-You can also use the AWS Glue service to load data into Amazon Redshift and then transform it using custom logic.

-Extract Transform Load Transform (ETLT)
-To implement an ETLT pipeline on Google Cloud, you can use the Cloud Data Fusion service to extract data from a variety of sources, transform it using custom logic, load it into a destination system, and then transform it again using additional logic.
-You can also use the Cloud Functions service to create custom logic for data transformation.

-On Azure, you can use the Azure Data Factory service to

-implement an ETLT pipeline by creating a pipeline that extracts data from a source system, transforms it using custom logic, loads it into a destination system, and then transforms it again using additional logic.
-You can also use the Azure Functions service to create custom logic for data transformation.

-On AWS, you can use the AWS Glue service to implement an ETLT pipeline by creating a job that extracts data from a source system, transforms it using custom logic, loads it into a destination system, and then transforms it again using additional logic.
-You can also use the AWS Lambda service to create custom logic for data transformation.

-In conclusion, each of the cloud platforms - Google Cloud, Azure, and AWS - offer a range of tools and services that can be used to implement data transformation pipelines, including EL, ETL, ELT, and ETLT.
-The appropriate platform and tools will depend on the specific requirements and constraints of the data transformation scenario, as well as the level of flexibility, performance, and scalability needed.